ALAN-13 Reformation is passion project inspired by various logical puzzle games.

 What should I do if I find a bug or if I would like to give feedback about my experience with the game?

-Check out our storefront on steam: ALAN-13 on Steam !
+Alternatively check out our storefront on Epic Games: ALAN-13 on Epic Store !